nxext/nx-extensions/packages/sveltekit/README.md

 ```

 Generate the route `posts` in the `routes/api` folder.
-The route will have a server file `s` with REST endpoints for GET `get`, POST `post` etc.
+The route will have a server file `s` with endpoint for the HTTP methods GET `get` and POST `post`

 ```
-nx route posts -t api --server --rest get,post,delete
+nx route posts -t api --server --methods get,post
 ```

 ## Run your project